Who Is This Credit Card Best For?

-You’ll also want to redeem points relatively quickly, since you only have one year after a qualifying purchase to be reimbursed for it, and statement credits must go first to the most recent purchase.
+You’ll also want to redeem points just after making a purchase since you only have one year after a qualifying purchase to be reimbursed for it and especially because statement credits must go to the most recent qualifying purchases.

 Finally, if you’re going to book travel, consider doing it through the bank’s travel center so you’ll get the extra 1.5% points on every dollar you spend.

 Bank of America ranked third out of 11 national card issuers and scored a bit above average in the J.D.
 Power 2020 U.S. Credit Card Satisfaction Study.

 Bank of America offers a mobile app, an online chat feature on its website, and free regular access to your FICO credit score.